 - Don’t leave it naked!
 Drizzle a delicious vinaigrette onto the fruit salad just a moment before serving (this avoids the salad from getting mushy) Yes, fruit salad tastes amazing without a dressing, but why not add a bit more zest with a fab dressing?
 Balsamic vinegar enhances flavors as does honey.

 - Add che-e-e-e-se: Fruit and cheese are the perfect pair in a salad, especially in Italy (peaches and mascarpone!).
 So sprinkle on some crumbled goat cheese, feta, blue cheese, mascarpone, fresh buffalo mozzarella, or gorgonzola cheese.

 - Top it off!
 Yake your fruit salad to the next level of “wow” with toppings:

-- Add fresh herbs such as basil, mint, parsley, cilantro and rosemary.
-Some herbs darken over time in when moistened such as basil.
+- Add fresh herbs such as basil, mint, parsley, cilantro, and rosemary.
+Some herbs darken over time when moistened such as basil.
 So add those just before serving as well.

 - Add granola or toss in some mini marshmallows.